 Cast list includes: Tia Cselovszki as Penelope Sycamore; Stephanie Hammerschmidt as Essie Carmichael; Bethany Seifert as Zsa Zsa Gabohm; Matt Berkner as Paul Sycamore; Matthew Miller as Mr. De Pinna; Gunner McGee as Ed Carmichael; Emily Abel and Erin Kotten as Eva Gabohm; Brandon Roiger as Martin Vanderhof; Lauren Laffen as Alice Sycamore; Derek Haala as Wilbur C. Henderson; Tucker Schuster as Tony Kirby; Kalyn Haas as Natasha Kolenkhov; Isaac Nelson as Gary Wellington; Mark Riederer as Anthony P. Kirby; Emily Abel and Erin Kotten as Miriam Kirby; Ethan Silfies as G-Man 1; Juan Montemayor as G-Man 2; and Cori Deming as Grand Duchess Olga Katrina.

-Page 2 of 2 - This play is produced with special arrangement with Dramatist Publishing Service.
+This play is produced with special arrangement with Dramatist Publishing Service.